TheophileBlard/french-sentiment-analysis-with-bert/README.md

 There is one train and test set for each product category (*books*, *DVD* and *music*).
 The train and test sets are balanced, including around 1000 positive and 1000 negative reviews, for a total of 2000 reviews in each dataset.
-Each sample contains a review text and the associated rating from 1 to 5 stars.
-Positive reviews have ratings higher than 3 and negative reviews are those rated lower than 3.
-Reviews with a rating of 3 stars are removed.

 I didn't do any additional training, only inference on the test sets.
 The resulting accuracies are reported in the following table: